huridocs/uwazi/README.md

 ```

 - If you are not using git, just download and overwrite the code in the Uwazi directory.
-- 'yarn install' will automatically add, remove or replace any changes in module dependecies.
+- 'yarn install' will automatically add, remove or replace any changes in module dependencies.
 - 'yarn migrate' will track your last data version and, if needed, run a script over your data to modify it so that is up to date with your Uwazi version.

 ### Environment Variables